Wind Farm Developer Welcomes Community Feedback

 It is part of the Banks Group (www.banksgroup.co.uk) , a family firm founded in 1976, which now employs 400 people in the renewable energy, property and mining sectors.
 The company’s development with care approach underpins all community consultation and ensures environmental excellence.

-Public relations in Scotland for Banks Renewables is handled by Scottish PR agency Holyrood Partnership.
+Public relations in Scotland for Banks Renewables is handled by Scottish PR agency Holyrood PR.